Common eastern froglet: Ecology and behaviour

 The common eastern froglet will call within a large chorus of males close to a still water source, or slow flowing creek.
 The call of the male is a crik-crik-crik; this is heard all year round, during wet and dry conditions.
-An average of about 200 eggs are laid in small clusters attached to submerged vegetation.
+An average of about 100-150 eggs are laid in small clusters attached to submerged vegetation.
 The tadpoles and eggs survive in 14–15 °C water.
 Tadpoles are normally brown and reach about 36mm in length.
-Development is relatively short and dependent on environmental conditions.
+Development is relatively short, it takes between 2.5–3 months for tadpoles to develop into frogs, it can be dependent on environmental conditions.
 At a temperature of 15 °C development can range from 6 weeks to more than 3 months.
 Metamorph frogs are very small, about 8 mm.

 The diet of the species consists of small insects, much smaller in comparison to their size than most frogs.